cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-26.0.md

 ---
 lang: en_US
-title: Updating to 18.3.1
+title: Updating to 26.0
-permalink: /updating-to-18-3-1
+permalink: /updating-to-26-0
-redirect_from:
-    - /updating-to-18-1
-    - /updating-to-18-0
 ---

 ## Required Reading

-If you're on an unsupported firmware version, you can update to !!!include(./docs/en_US/include/latestfw)!!! and either jailbreak with palera1n or wait for an available jailbreak on iOS !!!include(./docs/en_US/include/latestfw)!!! instead.
-Keep in mind, you'll most likely be waiting for a jailbreak for a while if your device cannot already use palera1n.
+If you're on an unsupported firmware version, you can update to !!!include(./docs/en_US/include/latestfw)!!! and wait for an available jailbreak on iOS !!!include(./docs/en_US/include/latestfw)!!! instead.
+Keep in mind, you'll most likely be waiting for a jailbreak for a while.

 This is achieved by simply updating through the Settings application normally.
 Because the latest version for these devices is !!!include(./docs/en_US/include/latestfw)!!!, we can easily update to the desired firmware version.